 Functions available under the Search menu provide for defining structure and reaction queries to be used in searches of databases attached to Spartan.
-These include the Cambridge Structural Database (CSD) of experimental X-ray structures, the Spartan Molecular Database (SMD) of calculated structures, energies, and properties, the Spartan Spectra and Properties Database (SSPD) of calculated spectra, properties, OSAR descriptors and thermodynamic quantities, the Spartan Infrared Database (SIRD) of calculated infrared spectra and the Spartan Reaction Database (SRD) of calculated transition states.
-CSD and SRD are searchable by substructure, whereas SMD and SSPD are searchable by substructure, name, formula, molecular weight and isomer and SIRD is searched based on matching to an unknown infrared spectrum.
+These include the Cambridge Structural Database (CSD) of experimental X-ray structures, the Spartan Molecular Database (SMD) of calculated structures, energies, and properties, the Spartan Spectra and Properties Database (SSPD) of calculated spectra, properties, OSAR descriptors and thermodynamic quantities, the Spartan Infrared Database (SIRD) of calculated infrared spectra, the NIST database of experimental infrared spectra (XIRD) and the Spartan Reaction Database (SRD) of calculated transition states.
+CSD and SRD are searchable by substructure, whereas SMD and SSPD are searchable by substructure, name, formula, molecular weight and isomer and SIRD and XIRD are searched based on matching to an unknown infrared spectrum.
 The Search menu also accesses procedures for automatically guessing transition states for reactions based on their similarity to transition states in SRD, for identifying tautomers, and for extracting ligands from PDB files.

-Define Structure Query (
+Structure Query (34)

-This designates one or more free valances on a structure as attachment points.
+This designates one or more free valences on a structure as attachment points.
 Clicking on the free valence marks it with an orange cone and designates it as an attachment point.
 This means that anything directly bonded to the valence (including hydrogen) is an acceptable hit for a search on a database.
 For example, clicking on the para free valence in toluene designates that any para-substituted toluene (including toluene itself) is an acceptable hit.
 Clicking on both free valences of hydrogen peroxide means that all peroxides (including hydrogen peroxide and all hydroperoxides) are acceptable hits.
 Free valences not designated as attachment points are assumed to be hydrogens.
 Clicking on a free valence previously designated as an attachment point removes the cone and its designation as an attachment point.